This site requires a more recent version of Adobe Flash Player to function properly.

 Ads & Marketing

-- LinkedIn Monthly Unique Visitors: LinkedIn's average monthly unique visitors have increased from around 19 million in 2008 to 182 million in 2013.
-This metric more than halved in 2014 as the company started reporting its own metrics, instead of those estimated by ComScore.
-We forecast this figure to reach close to 161 million by the end of our forecast period.
-The unique visitors growth was more during the recessionary period and beyond.
-This is because the unemployment rate increased during recession and its after-effect were felt even after recession was over.
-Hence the unique visitors growth rate could be slower going forward, as the economy recovers leading to lower unemployment rate.
+- LinkedIn Monthly Unique Visitors: LinkedIn's average monthly unique visitors have increased from around 52.8 million in 2012 to 87.2 million in 2014.
+We forecast this figure to reach close to 168 million by the end of our forecast period.
+This will be driven by growing value proposition of the LinkedIn platform as well as due to increasing popularity of its mobile apps.
 However, if the growth continues and the number of unique visitors increase to 250 million, there could be an upside of around 10% to our price estimate for LinkedIn.

 For additional details, select a driver above or select a division from the interactive Trefis split for LinkedIn at the top of the page.